pythongssapi/python-gssapi/docs/source/gssapi.rst

 ------------------------

 The following enumerations from the low-level API are also used with the high-level API.
-For convienience, the are imported in the high-level API :mod:`gssapi` module:
+For convenience, they are imported in the high-level API :mod:`gssapi` module:

 .. autoclass:: gssapi.NameType